top of page

 There can be a total of 2 members per group; groups can be made with students within the same grade.

-K-1, 2-3, and 4-6.
-Secondary remains at two categories ~ 7-9 and 10-12.
+K-3, and 4-6.
+Secondary also has two categories ~ Grades 7-9 and 10-12.

-All primary schools can submit a maximum of 4 projects, while secondary can submit a maximum of 8.
+All primary schools can submit a maximum of 4 projects, while secondary can submit a maximum of 16.
 Refer to your school's Science Fair folder on Google Drive for more information.

 Copy of IMG_1452.jpg